NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --save-intermediate-cameras --match-first-to-last      \
       --min-triangulation-angle 0.1 -o ba/run

 For bundle adjustment we in fact used even more images that overlap with this area, but likely this set is sufficient, and it is this set that was used later for shape-from-shading.
 Here more bundle adjustment iterations are desirable, but this step takes too long.
 And a large ``--ip-per-tile`` can make a difference in images with rather different different illumination conditions but it can also slow down the process a lot.
-It is suggested to decrease ``--max-pairwise-matches`` from the current value of 4,000, if it is perceived that the process takes too long.
+It is suggested to decrease ``--max-pairwise-matches`` from the current value of 4000, to perhaps 2000, if it is perceived that the process takes too long.

 It is very important to have a lot of images during bundle adjustment, to ensure that there are enough overlaps and sufficiently similar